RIPE NCC

-RIPE NCC (Réseaux IP Européens Network Coordination Centre) is the regional Internet registry (RIR) for Europe, the Middle East and parts of Central Asia.
-Its headquarters are in Amsterdam, Netherlands, with a branch office in Dubai, UAE.
+RIPE NCC (Réseaux IP Européens Network Coordination Centre) is the regional Internet registry (RIR) for Europe, the Middle East, and parts of Central Asia.
+Its headquarters are in Amsterdam, the Netherlands, with a branch office in Dubai, UAE.

 A RIR oversees the allocation and registration of Internet number resources (IPv4 addresses, IPv6 addresses and autonomous system numbers) in a specific region.

 The RIPE NCC supports the technical and administrative coordination of the infrastructure of the Internet.
-It is a not-for-profit membership organisation with over 10,000 (as of March 2014) members located in over 76 countries in its service region.
+It is a not-for-profit membership organisation with almost 20,000 members at the end of 2024.
+It has members located in over 120 countries in its service region and beyond.

 Any individual or organisation can become a member of the RIPE NCC.
 The membership consists mainly of Internet service providers (ISPs), telecommunication organisations, educational institutions, governments, regulatory agencies, and large corporations.

 The RIPE NCC also provides technical and administrative support to Réseaux IP Européens (RIPE), a forum open to all parties with an interest in the technical development of the Internet.